sagemeadows/phonlab-guide/README.md

 Unfortunately, this is super hard to read.
 Instead, we might want to separate the speakers out so each one gets their own graph.
 To do that, first we have to separate out the different speakers into subsets of the data.

-Making a subset looks like this, where `foo` is a variable name (could be anything), :
+Making a subset looks like this:
 \
 `foo <- subset(data, factor=="blah")`